Rock Glen Conservation Area: Falls, Fossils & Family Fun (2023)

 Rock Glen Waterfall

 Rock Glen Falls is a 10.7 meter tall natural rock waterfall that flows into the Ausable River.
+Rock Glen Waterfall is the closest waterfall to London, Ontario and one of the few waterfalls in Ontario southwest of Hamilton/Niagara.

 Can you go to the bottom of Rock Glen Falls?